Polynomial Curve Systems are Exponentially Decaying

-If $f^{lp}:S \to E$ preserves the orientation we may take a point $x' \in S$ so that $f^{lp}(x') = x$.
-Otherwise, there is a subinterval of $S$, say $T$, which is mapped by $f^{lp}$ homeomorphically onto $S$.
-So $f^{2lp}$ maps $T$ homeomorphically to $E$ with the orientation being preserved.
-In this case we take a point $x' \in T$ so that $f^{2lp}(x') = x$.
-Thus $R_1$ and $R_1'$ belong to one side of the edge $E$, and $R_2$ and $R_2'$ belong to the other side of $E$.
-Let $L' = R_1' \cup R_2'$.
-It is clear that the strip bounded by $L$ and $L'$ does not contain any point in $P_f$.
-See the left hand of Figure 10 for an illustration of $L$ and $L'$.
+If $f^{lp}: S \to e$ preserves the orientation, we may take a point $z' \in S$ such that $f^{lp}(z') = z$.
+Otherwise, there is a subinterval of $S$, say $T$, which is mapped homeomorphically onto $S$ by $f^{lp}$.
+Then $f^{2lp}$ maps $T$ homeomorphically onto $e$ with preserved orientation.
+In this case we take a point $z' \in T$ such that $f^{2lp}(z') = z$.
+Thus $R_1$ and $R_1'$ lie on one side of the edge $e$, and $R_2$ and $R_2'$ lie on the other side.
+Set $L' = R_1' \cup \{z'\} \cup R_2'$.
+It is clear that the strip bounded by $L$ and $L'$ contains no point of $P_f$.
+See the left-hand side of Figure~1 for an illustration of $L$ and $L'$.